-Hymns about change and taking risk, inspired by an interview with Rosemary Wakelin that focusses on her hymn “One human family God has made” (StF 687) – Travelling beyond the walls.
+Hymns about change and risk-taking, inspired by an interview with Rosemary Wakelin – Travelling beyond the walls.

 The world we thought we knew is changing fast (StF+) – by Rosemary Wakelin (written at a Methodist School of Fellowship gathering at Swanwick in Derbyshire) with the idea of “moving on” at its heart.
 She sets the activity of a “dynamic, pilgrim God” against our reluctance to change: